GorvGoyl/Personal-Site-Gourav.io/pages/notion-boost/index.md

 <Title logo={logo} txt="Notion Boost" homeURL = "/notion-boost" />

 <p className="lead">
-  Chrome and Firefox extension to make Notion more productive.
+  Chrome and Firefox extension to make Notion more productive and less distractive.
 Add 15+ customizations to Notion like sticky outline, small text & full width by default,scroll to top button, hide slash command menu, and more.
 </p>